-THE312L • Post Reformation to Contemporary Theology.
+THE312L • Post-Reformation to Contemporary Theology in Trans-Atlantic Perspective.
 3 Credits.
 Explores the global historical development of Christian thought from the Post-Reformation era to the present.
 Includes assessment of major figures such as Barth, Bonhoeffer, Schleiermacher, and Wesley and developments including African, African American, Dalit, Feminist and Womanist theology, and Pietism.
-Prerequisites: GES130; THE201 or GES246 (may be taken concurrently).
+Prerequisites: GES130 and GES160 (may be taken concurrently) or GES244 (may be taken concurrently).
 Offered: Spring